-The DM01 Disk Controller connects high-capacity mass storage peripherals to the LSI-11 bus on computers manufactured by Digital Equipment Corporation (DEC).
-The DM01 implements DEC's Mass Storage Control Protocol (MSCP) to provide a software-transparent interface for the host DEC computer.
-To provide traditional Emulex flexibility in peripheral selection, the DM01 uses the industry standard ST-506 hard disk interface and the SA450 as its floppy disk interface.
+The DM02 Disk Controller connects high-capacity mass storage peripherals to the LSI-11 bus on computers manufactured by Digital Equipment Corporation (DEC).
+The DM02 implements DEC's Mass Storage Control Protocol (MSCP) to provide a software-transparent interface for the host DEC computer.
+To provide traditional Emulex flexibility in peripheral selection, the DM02 uses the Enhanced Small Device Interface (ESDI) as its hard disk interface and the SA450 as its floppy disk interface.
+The DM02 supports the magnetic disk drive and serial options of ESDI.
 The media used with the floppy disk drive are compatible with DEC RX50 media.